ceph/ceph/doc/radosgw/multisite.rst

 active-active zone configuration, allowing for writes to non-master zones.

 The multi-site configuration is stored within a container called a "realm".
-The realm stores zone groups, zones, and a time "period" with multiple epochs for tracking changes to the configuration.
+The realm stores zonegroups, zones, and a time "period" with multiple epochs for tracking changes to the configuration.
 Beginning with Kraken, the ``ceph-radosgw`` daemons handle the synchronization, which eliminates the need for a separate synchronization agent.
 Additionally, the new approach to